crsl4/crsl4.github.io/pages/about.md

 description: Claudia Sol&iacute;s-Lemus is postdoc at University of Wisconsin - Madison working with Bret Larget on Bayesian phylogenetics
 ---

-I am a postdoc at the [Department of Human Genetics](https://genetics.emory.edu/) at [Emory University](http://www.emory.edu) working with professor [Michael Epstein](http://genetics.emory.edu/faculty/primary/epstein-michael.html) on Genome-Wide Association Studies.
+I am an assistant professor at the Wisconsin Institute for Discovery and the Department of Plant Pathology at the University of Wisconsin-Madison.

-Last year, I was a postdoc in UW-Madison working with professor [Bret Larget](http://www.stat.wisc.edu/~larget) on statistical computing methods for Bayesian phylogenetics.
+Before, I am a postdoc at the [Department of Human Genetics](https://genetics.emory.edu/) at [Emory University](http://www.emory.edu) working with professor [Michael Epstein](http://genetics.emory.edu/faculty/primary/epstein-michael.html) on Genome-Wide Association Studies, and before that, I was a postdoc in UW-Madison working with professor [Bret Larget](http://www.stat.wisc.edu/~larget) on statistical computing methods for Bayesian phylogenetics.